The Dynamical Ensemble of the Posner Molecule is not Symmetric

 Secondly, the atoms were arranged in relatively high symmetry configurations ``by hand'' without giving any consideration to the existence and initial stability of the structure, or to the forces on the individual atoms.
-Structures with symmetries such as \ce{S6}, \ce{T_h}, \ce{C_{3v}}, and \ce{D_{3d}} were constructed, the rationale being that since none of the previous structures resulted in any of the high-symmetry structures reported in earlier studies, the molecule might instead transition into one of these high-symmetry structures if the starting configuration was constrained in symmetry.
-The molecule was set in an exact high-symmetry configuration and then perturbed slightly from that symmetry.
-The structure was then optimized.
-However, in all the four above-mentioned symmetries, when subjected to structural relaxation, the molecule failed to retain or increase the point-group symmetry and, instead, tumbled down to a low-symmetry structure -- \ce{C_i} or \ce{C_s} -- as was also the case in our previous method.
-Additionally, structural relaxation with solvent effects included via PCM did not result in high-symmetry structures either.
-Finally, to verify that our results were not an artifact of the particular basis set, exchange correlation functional or simulation package in use, we repeated our calculations using a semi-local exchange correlation functional and a plane-wave DFT code, and obtained very similar results.
+The rationale was that since none of the previous structures resulted in one of the high-symmetry structures reported in earlier studies, the molecule might instead transition into one of these high-symmetry structures if the starting configuration was constrained in symmetry.
+Structures with symmetries such as \ce{S6}, \ce{T_h}, \ce{C_{3v}}, and \ce{D_{3d}} were constructed.
+The molecular structures were perturbed slightly from their original sysmetiries and optimized.
+However, for all the four above-mentioned symmetries, when subjected to structural relaxation, the molecule failed to retain or increase the point-group symmetry and, instead, tumbled down to a low-symmetry structure -- \ce{C_i} or \ce{C_s} -- as was also the case in our previous approach.
+Structural relaxation with solvent effects included via a Polarizable Continuum Model (PCM) \cite{truong1995new,barone1998quantum} did not result in high-symmetry structures either.
+Finally, to verify that our results were not an artifact of the particular basis set, exchange correlation functional or simulation software in use, we repeated our calculations using a semi-local exchange correlation functional and a plane-wave DFT code, and obtained very similar results.